 [having multiple electric propulsion sources or]

-[having an Lcrs_rep greater than Lwot_rep of Annex 3]:
+[(EV only) having an Lcrs_rep greater than Lwot_rep of Annex 3]:

 x = 3 dB + (limit value - Lurban)

 If at any point the measured sound level at a point exceeds the limit, two additional measurements at the same point shall be carried out to verify the measurement uncertainty.
 The vehicle is still in compliance with ASEP, if the average of the three valid measurements at this specific point fulfils the specification.